Understanding Contingent Status in Real Estate

 Appraisal Contingency

-An appraisal contingency is generally implemented for a buyer to ensure they aren't overpaying for a property.
-If the home does not appraise for the same dollar amount the sellers are asking for, the buyer can either request a lower price, ask the seller to pay the difference in cash, or step away from the deal altogether.
-There are many ways to negotiate in real estate.
+An appraisal contingency is generally implemented to ensure a buyer isn't overpaying for a property.
+If the home does not appraise for the same dollar amount the sellers are asking for, the buyer can either request a lower price, ask the seller to pay the difference in cash, or walk away from the deal altogether.

 Home Inspection Contingency

-Suppose the home inspection finds several issues, such as roofing, plumbing, structural, electrical, and other significant problems.
-In that case, the buyer can place a contingency to fix those issues.
-Alternatively, they can also request that the price be lowered.
 If the problems are not resolved or the price is not reduced, the buyer can leave the deal.
-There are many ways to negotiate the deal after the home has been inspected.
+There are many ways to negotiate after the home has been inspected.

 Additional Inspection Clauses